mozilla/uniffi-rs/docs/manual/src/udl/errors.md

 On the other side (Kotlin, Swift etc.), a proper exception will be thrown if `Result::is_err()` is `true`.

-If you want to expose the assocated data as fields on the exception, use this syntax:
+If you want to expose the associated data as fields on the exception, use this syntax:

 ```
 [Error]